stuart-knock/docs/UserGuide/Simulator.rst

     In upcoming versions this speed will be adjustable for each connection.

 `Coupling`
-    The coupling between network nodes can be of different nature, for instance linear or nonlinear/multiplicative.
-Between neurons, linear coupling implies gap junction coupling, which does not directly translate to the population models, where synaptic couplings may appear mathematically in linear or nonlinear representations.
+    The coupling between network nodes can be of different nature.
+    Between neurons, linear coupling implies gap junction coupling, which does not directly translate to the population models,
+    where synaptic couplings may appear mathematically in linear or nonlinear representations.
 Global coupling strength and baseline shift are the options available so far.